 There aren't any specific medical tests that can detect depression.
-Health care professionals determine if a teen has depression by conducting interviews and psychological tests with the teen and his or her family members, teachers, and peers.
+Health care professionals determine if a teen has depression by conducting interviews and psychological tests with the teen and their family members, teachers, and peers.

 The severity of the teen depression and the risk of suicide are determined based on the assessment of these interviews.
 Treatment recommendations are also made based on the data collected from the interviews.

 The doctor will also look for signs of potentially co-existing psychiatric disorders such as anxiety or substance abuse or screen for complex forms of depression such as bipolar disorder (manic depressive illness) or psychosis.
 The doctor will also assess the teen for risks of suicidal or homicidal features.
 Incidences of attempted suicide and self-mutilation is higher in females than males while completed suicide is higher in males.
 One of the most vulnerable groups for completed suicide is the 18-24 age group.

 How is teen depression treated?